MadScientistAssociation/tmpnix/README.md

 # tmpnix - an alternative to static binaries for post-exploitation

+*Credit for the initial tmpnix project goes to Alexander Klink @ https://git.alech.de/alech/tmpnix.
+Since Alexander's project has been dormant since 2019, we are updating it to work with current software versions.*

 ## Background

 If you are a penetration tester or red teamer, you might have run into the